 When you arrive, pick up the package labeled “Vital Material”.
 Bring that package back here, then open it and take out the slice of pecan pie and put it on my desk.

-The address and the directions to the house compose the file path.
+- The address and the directions to the house are the file path.

 That’s what a link really is.
 It’s a set of instructions residing in one file that tells the computer where to look for another file and what to do when it finds the other file.